 While in college I completed diploma courses in technology and got my first internship in a tech start-up.
 This set my path to build my career, brought out my passion, enabled me to learn on the ground and helped me with some pocket money during my college days.

-Women need to be encouraged in the technology sphere, which is happening globally where companies are helping women progress into leadership roles in tech companies.
-RELX is a strong advocate of diversity and inclusion and has many women in managerial and leadership roles.
-As technology innovation unfolds, which requires many perspectives, gender diversity matters.
-I feel a complete sense of cultural diversity which is deep-rooted in our company's culture with an even bigger focus on gender diversity.
+RELX is a strong advocate of inclusion and has many women in managerial and leadership roles.
+As technology innovation unfolds, which requires many perspectives, inclusion matters.
+I feel a complete sense of belonging which is deep-rooted in our company's culture.

 There's so much importance given to women's career growth especially keeping in mind the personal challenges they go through and many alternate options are provided to help them continue in their career.
 It is my experience that women are adept at multi-tasking, often more empathetic and willing to share knowledge which makes for great leadership.